iak-id/iak-api-php/README.md

 ```

 ## Getting Started
-You can use below snippet code to use our check balance service on prepaid API to get started on our SDK.
+You can use below snippet code to use our check balance service on prepaid API and get our pricelist on postpaid API to get started on our SDK.

 ### Prepaid